Hamza-Rafi/Hamza-Rafi/README.md

-> "(Programming) is a synonym for hell" - Artemis 2020
+Hello there.

-Funnily enough, I *enjoy* programming c:
+Uhh idk what to put here.
+I'm on GitHub so it's probably a given that I can code.

-Anyways- Hello there.
-I is me, Me is I. Confused yet?
-I am.
+Gaze upon some of my projects if you want.

-Umm idk what to put here XD
+SPOILER: They're very bad (don't expect much) c: